 Plus, if you want to learn even more:

-We'll help you follow the swallows through each step of their nesting cycle and help you understand what you see.
+We invite you to use our Life History and Nesting Guide to follow the swallows through each step of their nesting cycle and help you understand what you see.

 We'll explore the value of bird banding and show you how to find a licensed bander.

 We'll examine the tremendous contribution Tree Swallows have made to ornithological research.

 Creating and managing Tree Swallow projects can help you become:

 A skilled field observer, someone who can see, rather than just look.